 What does the Nigerian Constitution say about Freedom of Expression?

 It is important to know what the Nigerian constitution says about the right to freedom of expression because the Constitution is the highest law in Nigeria.
 As the highest law in Nigeria;

-Under International law, there are a few definitions of Freedom of Expression; however, one globally accepted definition is the provision of the International Covenant on Civil and Political Rights (ICCPR).
+Internationally, there are a few definitions of the right to freedom of expression, but the globally accepted definition is that contained in the International Covenant on Civil and Political Rights (ICCPR).
 The definition is as follows:

-Article 19 of ICCPR: Everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print in, in the form of art, or through other any media of his choice
+Article 19 of ICCPR: Everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print in, in the form of art, or through other any media of his choice.

+So what does these definitions mean for you?
 The following section explains that above definition.

 The right to hold opinions.

 For example, a person has the right to support one football club or political party over another.
 The freedom to prefer something to another is a part of freedom of expression.
 The government or other people should not compel or force others to change or silence their opinions or thoughts except in the situations where the law permits such limitations.

 The right to seek, receive and share information.